opsgenie/opsgenie-configuration-backup/README.md

 ## Update current data
 The script adds missing entities or updates current entities.
-This can be set by user by using import configs.
+This can be set by user by using the import configs.
-For example if owner deletes a user after the backup, the script detects this deleted user and adds it to the current system, if addNewUsers parameter is set to true.
+For example if OpsGenie account owner or admin deletes a user after the backup, the script detects this deleted user and adds it to the current system, if addNewUsers parameter is set to true.
 If the addNewUsers parameter is set to false, the script won't add the deleted users.
 If the updateExistUsers parameter is set to false, the script won't update the modified users.